Location: West Campus, Cullowhee, NC

 This track is 7 semesters, with a fall semester graduation.

 Step 1: Complete Western Carolina University's Graduate School application.
-Applications fees are waived for the Fall 2023 admission cycle!
-(We do not require or accept application submitted in external application platforms.
+(We do not require or accept applications submitted in external application platforms.
 All materials must be submitted through the Graduate School's application system.)

 Step 2: Request official transcripts from all universities from which you have earned college-level academic credit.